hyosung11/Launch-School/Courses/journal.md

 15:39 After the ChurnZero interview before study session with Allison.

 18:49 My study session with Allison lasted almost two hours.
 It felt painful to struggle through the problems.
 Still so fuzzy with how things work.

+20:16 Pretty tired at the moment.

+20:35 Going to stop and watch Jeopardy.